+- Avoid fees.
 Late and returned payments come with fees of up to $39.
-The balance transfer fee is the greater of $5 or 5% of each transfer, and the cash advance fee is the greater of $15 or 5% of each transaction.
+The balance transfer fee is $5 or 5%, whichever is greater, and the cash advance fee is 5% or $15, whichever is greater.

 The United MileagePlus® Explorer Business Card can be a good choice whether or not you fly United often.
 That’s because it offers accelerated rewards in more categories than just airline tickets.
 With a $95 annual fee starting the second year, it can be an accessible pick regardless of the size of your business.